derekjjackson/DH_PythonLibraries_JupyterNotebooks/README.md

 # DH_PythonLibraries_JupyterNotebooks
-FIles and resources for using Data Science, Python, and Jupyter Notebooks in the practice of Digital Humanities
+Files and resources for using Data Science, Python, and Jupyter Notebooks in the practice of Digital Humanities

+To use the notebooks in a browser, copy and paste the URL for each notebook into [nbviewer](https://nbviewer.jupyter.org/).

 ## Notebooks